 - Days left till an SKU will be out of stock

 - Historical inventory levels at any point regardless of time and location

 Here in this part, you can find 3 of the most commonly asked questions regarding it, a.k.a closing inventory.

 It refers to the sellable inventory you have leftover at the end of an accounting period.

 What is ending inventory on a balance sheet?

-Ending inventory is the total unit amount of inventory in stock at the end of an accounting period.
-The ending inventory figure is needed to derive from the cost of goods sold and the ending inventory balance to include in a company's balance sheet.
+This is the total unit amount of inventory in stock at the end of an accounting period.
+It figure is needed to derive from the cost of goods sold and the ending inventory balance to include in a company’s balance sheet.

 How to calculate ending inventory using FIFO?

 FIFO is an accounting method that assumes sold the inventory you bought first.
 In this technique, the cost of your oldest inventory purchases is added to your COGS before your earlier purchases.